 - Slide 1:Title Slide

 - Team name

 - Team members

 - Team number

 - 1 to 2 sentence description of your innovation

 - Number of customer interviews for the current week and the total

-- Slide 2: Current business model canvas with any changes marked

-- Slide 3: Current Value Proposition Canvas

-- Slide 4: What did you learn from talking to your customers?
-What are your proposed experiments to test customer segment and value proposition hypotheses?

-- Hypotheses: Here's What We Thought

-- Experiments: So Here's What We Did

-- Results: So Here's What We Found

-- Iterate: So Here's What We're Going to do Next
+- Slide 2: Current business model canvas with any changes marked - Slide 3: Current Value Proposition Canvas for one VP-CS - Slide 4: What did you learn from talking to your customers?
+What are your proposed experiments to test customer segment and value proposition hypotheses? - Hypotheses: Here's What We Thought - Experiments: So Here's What We Did - Results: So Here's What We Found - Iterate: So Here's What We're Going to do Next

-- Slide 5: Draw the channel diagram Annotate it with the channel economics

-Upload your update to Dropbox by 10:00 am EDT on July 23rd
+Upload your update to Dropbox by 10:00 am EDT on July 22nd

-- Talk to ~15 channel partners and/or customers. - Record what you learned from the customer interviews in LaunchPad Central
+- Talk to ~15 customers. - Record what you learned from the customer interviews in LaunchPad Central

-Thursday, July 23rd - Class 5 - Customer Relationships (BMC-4)
+Friday, July 22nd - Class 4 - Customer Relationships (BMC-4)

 Time Session 12:00 - 1:00 pm EDT Test Adobe Connect The online classrooms will be open for one hour prior to Team Updates.
 Log on during this time to test video, sound and troubleshoot technical issues.
-1:00 - 3:00 pm EDT Team Updates Teams present their business model canvas in three concurrent tracks (break-out groups).
-Each team is allotted about 15 minutes for a critique of their customer discovery and business model canvas, specifically focused on Customer Segments and Value Propositions and Distribution Channels.
-3:00 - 4:00 pm EDT Discussion: Customer Relationships: Get/Keep/Grow (BMC-4) How do you create end user demand?
+1:00 - 2:30 pm EDT Team Updates Teams present their business model canvas in four concurrent tracks (break-out groups).
+Each team is allotted about 12 minutes for a critique of their customer discovery and business model canvas, specifically focused on Customer Segments and Value Propositions and Distribution Channels.
+2:30 - 3:00 pm EDT Discussion (Whole Group): Customer Relationships: Get/Keep/Grow (BMC-4) How do you create end user demand?
 How does it differ on the web versus other channels?
 Evangelism vs. existing need or category?
 General Marketing, Sales Funnel, etc. How does demand creation differ in a multi-sided market?
+3:00 - 4:00 pm EDT Office Hour